Sthuthi11/Study-Resources-Website/README.md

-# StudyResources_Website
+# A-Study-Resources-Website
-A website providing useful study resources.
+A website providing useful study resources for IV Sem ISE students of my college.